ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 See you next time !

-And I accept donation to Arnold Schönberg "Treaty of Harmony" :)
+And I accept donation to buy Arnold Schönberg "Treaty of Harmony" :)

 ## 5. Suspension, seventh chords and ninth cloud